 Related topic covered on other pages include:

-Minnesota labor laws require employers to pay employees overtime at a rate of 1½ times their regular rate when they work more than 48 hours in a workweek, unless otherwise exempt.
+Minnesota labor laws require employers to pay employees overtime at a rate of one and one-half times (1½ times) their regular rate of pay when they work more than 48 hours in a workweek, unless otherwise exempt.
 MN Overtime Facts.
-Federal law requires employers to pay employees overtime at a rate of 1½ times their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
-See FLSA: Overtime for more information regarding federal overtime requirements.
+Federal law, under the federal Fair Labor Standards Act (FLSA), requires employers to pay employees overtime at a rate of 1½ times their regular rates of pay when they work more than 40 hours in a workweek, unless otherwise exempt.

 Under certain circumstances, employers in Minnesota may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.